cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 }
 ```

-Note that both the `NonFungibleTokenPacketData` as well as `NonFungibleTokenPacketAcknowledgement` must be JSON-encoded (not Protobuf encoded) when they serialized into packet data.
+Note that both the `NonFungibleTokenPacketData` as well as `NonFungibleTokenPacketAcknowledgement` must be JSON-encoded (not Protobuf encoded) when serialized into packet data.

-The non-fungible token transfer bridge module tracks escrow addresses associated with particular channels in state.
-Fields of the `ModuleState` are assumed to be in scope.
+The non-fungible token transfer bridge module maintains a separate escrow address for each NFT channel.

 ```typescript
 interface ModuleState {